 This phenomenon is known as the hedonic treadmill, or hedonic adaptation—which is the observation that humans generally return to the same level of happiness despite major positive or negative life changes.
 According to hedonic treadmill theory, as a person makes more money, their tastes and expectations rise, which results in no permanent gain in overall happiness.

 They used the term treadmill to describe the notion that no matter how fast you run, you don’t really get anywhere.
 Humans quickly adapt to pleasure—and thus need more new experiences to get the same pleasurable effect.
-You might notice this sounds strikingly similar to addiction.
+You might notice this sounds strikingly similar to the addiction cycle.

 Psychologists such as Nobel prize winner Daniel Kahneman, have greatly elaborated on the initial research into these areas.

-But even more than 1600 years ago, the great philosopher Augustine of Hippo keenly observed, “A true saying it is—desire hath no rest—it is infinite in itself, a perpetual rack, a horse mill.”
+“A true saying it is—desire hath no rest—it is infinite in itself, a perpetual rack, a horse mill.” —Augustine of Hippo (400 AD)

 Although some recent studies have suggested that certain events can permanently alter your overall life happiness—for better and worse—most experts generally agree that people are often incorrect about things they think will bring them happiness, and they also mispredict how long the effects will last.